Queenadreena: Djin and dissolution: 2007–present

 In 2007, Queenadreena independently released Ride a Cock Horse, an album composed of early demos.
 Further line-up changes saw Nomi Leonard becoming the new bass player and, in the latter half of 2008, Pete Howard being replaced on drums by Stephen Gilchrist.

 On 8 October 2008 Queenadreena released their fourth studio album, Djin, initially only in Japan through Imperial Records.
 The album eventually saw a release in the United Kingdom September 2009, but was not actively promoted by the band which, by then, was effectively on hiatus.
 Incorporating influences of blues rock more heavily than the band's early releases did, Allmusic called the record "[Queenadreena's] masterpiece, balancing all their characteristically mercurial elements on the solid basis of the mastery of an accomplished band, which was left by the media to grow at its own pace."

 In 2011, Crispin Gray stated, "I wouldn't rule out some kind of reunion gigs in the future.
 I don't think there will be another record from Queenadreena though, I would be very surprised myself.
 I haven't heard from Katie in well over a year and I don’t know where she is."

 In a 2020 interview on Conan Neutron’s Protonic Reversal Garside, who released an album under the name Liar, Flower, expressed extreme skepticism about working with Gray in the future or further Queenadreena material including her contributions.

 Their final studio album Djin was re-released in a limited edition, gatefold double neon pink vinyl set by Cadiz Entertainment on 16 April 2021.
 The reissue included six additional new demo tracks and a previously unheard song "Heaven Doesn't Wait", co-written and recorded with the late Andy Gill from Gang of Four.

 Gray was interviewed at length in May 2021 about the formation and history of Queenadreena, as well as his other bands.

+In 2026, Gray and Garside released a remix of the album Ride a Cock Horse with the overall sound completely rebuilt.
+The album was made available exclusively as a digital download on their Bandcamp.